-7.1 What to do if you will be missing class
+6.1 What to do if you will be missing class (lecture or discussion)

-The term excused absence used below refers to missing class for a University-approved reason, which will not affect a student's grade.
+The term "excused absence" used below refers to missing class- lecture or discussion section- for a University-approved reason, which will not affect a student's grade.

 University policy requires that students inform instructors about absences in advance for them to be excused (see below for how to report an absence), or as soon as possible if the nature of the absence makes advance notification impossible.
-Where reporting an absence in advance is mentioned below it refers to reporting the absence (using the mechanism described below) prior to the beginning of the class you will be missing, or as early as possible if advance notification is impossible.
+Where reporting an absence in advance is mentioned below it refers to reporting the absence (using the mechanism described below) prior to the beginning of the class you will be missing, or as early as possible if advance notification is not possible.

-If you are unexpectedly missing an exam on short notice: Send me an ELMS message immediately, and skip the rest of this section (skip to Section 7.2 below).
+If you are unexpectedly missing an exam on short notice: Send me an ELMS message immediately, and skip the rest of this section (skip to Section 6.2 below).